nearform/react-pwa/README.md

 Server Side Rendering is handled by the `renderAppShell` method in `server/app-shell-handler'.
 This works by generating the React application on the server side into the variable `html`, which is then inserted into the response along with the application's initial state.

+The server uses Node for both serving static assets (from the `build` folder) and server-side rendering.
+This means the app works in situations where JavaScript may not be available.
+This could be search engine crawlers or even just situations where JavaScript fails or is blocked by a network.

 This static HTML response includes a reference to the `app-shell.js` file.
 This is the client-side application which then detects and handles the data fetching for subsequent route changes.

 ##### Manifest.json